OrthoFinder/RECUR/README.md

   ```
   docker container run -it --rm orthofinder/recur:v1.0.0
   ```
-  To run RECUR container on your dataset, you will need to create a folder which contains your data in your current working directory.
-For instance, you have a data folder called MyData, you can run the following command to start the RECUR container and make it run your dataset.
+  To run the RECUR container on your dataset, you will need to create a folder which contains your data in your current working directory.
+For instance, you have a data folder called MyData which contains an protein alignment file called `my_alignment.aln` and a file called `my_alignment.outgroups.txt` that contains all the ourgroups, you can run the following command to start the RECUR container and make it run your dataset.
   ```
-  docker container run -it --rm -v $(pwd)/MyData:/usr/src/RECUR/MyData orthofinder/recur:v1.0.0 recur -f MyData -st AA --outgroups MyData
+  docker container run -it --rm -v $(pwd)/MyData:/usr/src/RECUR/MyData orthofinder/recur:v1.0.0 recur -f MyData/my_alignment.aln -st AA --outgroups MyData/my_alignment.outgroups.txt
   ```
   Please note that arguments behind `orthofinder/recur:v1.0.0` will be the same as you run RECUR directly as we mentioned previous sections.